topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 040D: E9              JP      (HL)                ; Jump to function

 ; Notice these addresses are MSB:LSB (backwards from the processor's endianness)
-040E: 04 30       ;
+040E: 04 30       ;0:
-0410: 04 AC       ; called for each frame during flashing of score1 or 2
+0410: 04 AC       ;1: called for each frame during flashing of score1 or 2
-0412: 05 15       ;
+0412: 05 15       ;2:
-0414: 08 00       ; called for each frame
+0414: 08 00       ;3: called for each frame
-0416: 0A EA       ; called for each frame of player ship (partikel) explosion
+0416: 0A EA       ;4: called for each frame of player ship (partikel) explosion
-0418: 0B 60       ; called for each frame during 'GAME OVER' text
+0418: 0B 60       ;5: called for each frame during 'GAME OVER' text
-041A: 24 00       ; called for each frame during mother ship (partikel) explosion
+041A: 24 00       ;6: called for each frame during mother ship (partikel) explosion
-041C: 24 4C       ; not used ?
+041C: 24 4C       ;7: called for each frame during mother ship score
 ;
 041E: 3A A3 43        LD      A,($43A3)
 0421: E6 01           AND     $01